Skip to main content

 How does this differ from Part L 2021?

-The FHS requires at least a 75% carbon reduction (vs 30% under 2021), mandates low-carbon heating, requires solar PV, tightens airtightness targets, and significantly improves notional wall U-values (to 0.15 under HEM or 0.18 under SAP 10.3).
+The FHS requires at least a 75% carbon reduction against 2013 levels (the 2021 uplift delivered 31% against the same baseline), mandates low-carbon heating, requires solar PV, and tightens the notional airtightness to 4 m³/(h·m²).
+Notional fabric U-values broadly carry over from the 2021 uplift.
 Uses HEM or SAP 10.3 instead of SAP 10.2.
 See the comparison table above.

 This topic is evolving